nadiarichards/web-scraping-challenge/README.md

 2. Jupyter Notebook
 3. Pandas for working with an html table
 4. Splinter for navigating the sites
-5. BeautifulSoup for parsing through teh data on the websites
+5. BeautifulSoup for parsing through the data on the websites
 6. MongoDB / MongoDB Compass for storing the scraped data
 7. HTML and CSS for writing the code for the webpage